When it comes to motherhood, there is a lot of pressure to be perfect.

-If we looked back at our own childhoods and were brave enough to tell our parents what we didn’t like about our upbringing, as insignificant as those things may be, then we can view parenthood as a way to avoid making those mistakes with our own children.
+If we look back at our childhoods and are brave enough to tell our parents what we didn’t like about our upbringing, as insignificant as those things may be, then we can view parenthood as a way to avoid making those mistakes with our own children.

 It could be as small as knocking if you enter their rooms instead of walking straight in or far more serious abuse or mental health issues.